na-na-hi/renget/archive/tmd2character_mohka.md

 Item Name | Description
 ------ | :----:
 1. Chunk of Meteorite | A chunk of the meteorite that fell in The Shoot Stretches.
 Value: 125p.
-2. Sitrus Leaf | Heals the user for 5HP.
-Can stack to 3.
+2. Starf Berry | A mysterious, rare berry with conflicting flavors across the spectrum, described as otherworldly.
+(2 Sweet, 2 Sour, 2 Spicy)

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.